Shifting the Burden to the Intervenor

 What Distinguishes the Pattern from Similar Dynamics

-*Shifting the Burden* focuses on pure symptomatic relief such as more hardware. *Shifting the Burden to the Intervenor* shifts the focus to the human actor used as the bandage, the person or team that unintentionally steals institutional learning capacity.
+Shifting the Burden describes the shift toward a symptomatic solution, such as additional hardware.
+Shifting the Burden to the Intervenor describes the shift toward a human actor or external team, which reduces institutional learning capability.

 How to Move from Pattern to Response